fweefwop/CTF-Bits-and-Bots/forensics/steps-to-solve-steganogrpahy.md

 **Install:** ```  pip install stegoveritas```
 **Usage:** ``` stegoveritas [file name]```

-If you are looking for hidden flag in an image first start with ``` stegovertitas```.
-If nothing is found, run the following steps:
+If you are looking for hidden flag in an image first start with ``` stegovertitas``` or run the following steps:
 1. ```file, exiftool``` command, and make sure the extension is correctly displayed.
 2. ```strings```
   2.1 Sometimes, it is better to see lines only greater than x length.